Asian shares skid after S&P 500 logs 1st monthly drop of '21

 Higher mortgage rates limit the purchasing power of homebuyers, potentially pricing out some would-be homeowners.
 LGI Homes fell 5.1% and PulteGroup slid 4.2%.

-In other trading Friday, U.S. benchmark crude oil lost 23 cents to $74.80 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Friday, U.S. benchmark crude oil added 8 cents to $75.11 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 18 cents to $75.03 per barrel on Thursday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.